HAMBURG – At this year’s Aircraft Interiors Expo, satellite connectivity heavyweight Inmarsat was a study in contrasts.

 Ku-band, for the most part, is a usable product for the modern web, and has been improved since it was introduced.
 Your author had a positive experience on Emirates and Scoot flying CHC-SYD-SIN-TPE-NRT in March, with very few dropouts and in general an entirely usable experience, even using data-hungry apps like Twitter, Snapchat, Instagram and Facebook.
 RGN Editor Mary Kirby just flew EWR-HAM and, with seemingly few people using the system, was even able to stream a video without buffering.
 While acknowledging that there are issues with standardised speedtests, RGN’s #ShowMeTheMegabits hashtag shows a pattern of informative qualitative assessments of connectivity speeds, many of which show a decent experience on Ku-band.

-#PaxEx of L-band on an Emirates A380 is not only satisfactory but pumping a significant amount of data through, while also suggesting better performance than Ku-band on the same airline’s 777s.
+It’s a strange juxtaposition when Mondale admits in the public press conference that L-band and Ku-band are unsatisfactory, and then in an interview 20 minutes later insists that the #PaxEx of L-band on an Emirates A380 is not only satisfactory but pumping a significant amount of data through, while also suggesting better performance than Ku-band on the same airline’s 777s.

 Mondale is right that as an industry, we do need independent statistical analysis of speed, reliability, throughput and overall experience.
 RGN stands ready to receive and confidentially analyse that kind of dataset from any connectivity provider, and will work to reasonable security and confidentiality conditions.